Gaminggul/fajanzen/README.md

 # fajanzen.de

 ## Overview
-`njwebsite` is a web development project built using the Create React App.
+`fajanzen.de` is a web development project built using the Create React App.
 This repository is aimed to show my skill in coding a react based web application.

 ## Features
 - **TypeScript**: A robust setup featuring 83% TypeScript for type safety and enhanced editor support.